The globe marking the Arctic Circle in Tonnes at Rødøy, Norway.

 Let's cross the magical boundary!

 The famous Arctic Circle marks the boundary for where you can experience the midnight sun and the Arctic winter in the north.
-But did you know that the circle isn't actually a physical line and that the magnetic north pole is moving?
+But did you know that the circle isn't actually a physical line and that it's moving?
 Find out where the circle lies and how to cross it, and learn some fun facts along the way!

 A runaway line

 “Most people don't know that the Arctic Circle is actually moving.
 Each year it shifts about 14 metres,” says Elias Andersson, head of the Arctic Circle Center.
-To be clear: the Arctic Circle as a line of latitude on the map remains in place, while it is the magnetic north pole that is moving.
+To be clear: the Arctic Circle as a line of latitude on the map remains in place for the sake of convenience, but it actually shifts in position over time.

 In 1990, when the Arctic Circle Centre was built to welcome visitors at the Saltfjellet mountain range in Northern Norway, it was believed that the Arctic Circle ran straight through the middle of the building.
 But since it's constantly moving, its actual location is now further north.

-“The magnetic pole will go all the way up to the Lofoten islands, before moving south again.
+“The Arctic Circle will go all the way up to the Lofoten islands, before moving south again.
 It will take about 40,000 years before it's back in the middle of the visitor centre,” says Elias.

-In other words, the magnetic north pole makes a long and slow journey across Norway.
+In other words, the Arctic Circle makes a long and slow journey across Norway.
 Its full route goes all the way from Brønnøysund in the southern part of Nordland county to Moskenes in the north – 267 kilometres in total!

 The lights of Northern Norway